Ray Mercer (Lead Guitar)

 The Dedikation were originally formed in the Upper Hutt around 1967, with the original drummer Michael Parlane being replaced by Bruce Whitelaw when they turned professional.

-The song was a monster and few bands are capable of following up such a hit with another smash.
-Their second single was "Hayride"/"Barefootin'" and didn't even make the charts.
-The third single, a cover of the Rolling Stones did better.
+The third single, a cover of the Rolling Stones did well in the charts, but it is always hard to follow a massive hit.
 It was "Ruby Tuesday"/"Be A Woman" and reached number 12 on the national charts in 1970.

 One self-titled album was released in 1969 and by 1970 the Dedikation had called it quits.